 10. For adults:

-* Get a physical exam every 1-2 years to detect possible problems, discuss risk prevention and get needed tests, screenings and vaccinations.
+* Get a physical exam every 1-2 years to detect possible problems, discuss risk prevention and

 * Get a one time screening for Hepatitis C if you were born between 1945 and 1965.